 Combine your sightseeing with a bit of exercise by taking a bike tour of San Diego.
 Choose from road bike rides through La Jolla, Mission Bay, Coronado and downtown San Diego or off-road mountain bike rides in San Diego's North County.
 The popular La Jolla "Plunge" or "Freefall" trip starts at the top of Mt.
 Soledad with the downhill ride into La Jolla and the surrounding coastline.
 Other options include electric bikes for those who want to take it a little easier and a bike/kayak combination for the more active-minded.

-To get an overview of a larger area, enjoy a fully narrated tour of San Diego, Coronado or Tijuana, Mexico via bus, trolley or Segway.
+To get an overview of a larger area, enjoy a fully narrated tour of San Diego, Coronado or Tijuana, Mexico, trolley or bus tours are a great option.
 The professional guides are well-versed in San Diego history and lore, and make the tours fun and entertaining.
 Some of these excursions also allow you to hop off and on at various stops along the route.

 A treasure-trove of historic landmarks and settings, colorful neighborhoods, captivating natural beauty and outdoor art provide the walking enthusiast with a variety of exciting options just waiting to be discovered.
 Destinations include the Gaslamp Quarter, Balboa Park, Coronado, Downtown San Diego and more.
 With excursion names like "Brothels, Bites and Booze in the Gaslamp Quarter" and "Tequila, Tacos and Tombstones in Old Town," you know you're in for something special.
 There are Scavenger Hunts similar to the Amazing Race format and even tours with professional photographers who will help you take quality pictures home from your trip.
 Most walking tours are generally two to four hours with plenty of opportunities for photos.

 Take a trip to Southern California's best wineries, enjoy a wine/food pairing jaunt around La Jolla or go on a brew hopping tour to get a behind-the-scenes look at how some of San Diego tastiest craft beers are brewed.
 Transportation options include by foot, bus, train or chauffeured limousine, which insures a safe and fun time for everyone.